 A modal analysis of the nano-hexapod is first performed in Section 3.1.
-The results of the modal analysis will be useful to better understand the measured dynamics from actuators to sensors.
+It will be used to better understand the measured dynamics from actuators to sensors.

-A block diagram of the (open-loop) system is shown in Figure 3.2.
-The frequency response functions from controlled signals u to the force sensors voltages \mathbf{V}s and to the encoders measured displacements \mathbf{d}e are experimentally identified in Section 3.2.
-The effect of the payload mass on the dynamics is discussed in Section 3.3.
+A block diagram schematic of the (open-loop) system is shown in Figure 3.2.
+The transfer function from controlled signals u to the force sensors voltages \mathbf{V}s and to the encoders measured displacements \mathbf{d}e are identified in Section 3.2.
+The effect of the payload mass on the dynamics is studied in Section 3.3.

-Figure 3.2: Block diagram of the studied system.
-The command signal generated by the speedgoat is \mathbf{u} , and the measured dignals are \mathbf{d}e and \mathbf{V}s .
+Figure 3.2: Block diagram of the system.
+Command signal generated by the speedgoat is \mathbf{u} , the measured dignals are \mathbf{d}e and \mathbf{V}s .
 Units are indicated in square brackets.